 Outstanding natural beauty: The three lakes, each with its own characteristic features, are areas of outstanding natural beauty.
 Flanked by the towering walls of the Great Rift escarpments, they nestle in the valley floor, their open waters set against the thorn-tree savannas, forests and marshes that surround them.
 The landscape is punctuated by volcanic cones, hot springs and gushing geysers.
 Massive congregations of flamingos and other birds and a diverse array of large mammals inhabit the area, creating an unmatched experience of raw nature, truly one of the great wonders of the natural world.

 Exceptional geo-morphological features of the Great Rift Valley: Africa’s Great Rift Valley is one of the world’s most distinctive geo-morphological features, cutting through the continent from the Red Sea to southern Mozambique along two parallel fault lines.
-The Kenya Lake System includes a representative sample of some of its main geo-morphological features, including the three alkaline lakes, parts of the rift escarpment, and a range of volcanic features and associated geothermal manifestations (geysers, fumeroles and hot springs).
-It complements six other world heritage properties associated with the Great Rift Valley (Lake Turkana, Lake Malawi, Virunga, Bwindi, Rwenzori and Kahuzi-Biega National Parks), and may serve as a foundation for an extended trans-national world heritage site that could encompass more of the ten ‘flamingo lakes’ of East Africa (including those in Tanzania and Ethiopia), and perhaps allow for further consolidation of world heritage recognition for this outstanding global feature.
+The Kenya Lake System in the Great Rift Valley includes a representative sample of some of its main geo-morphological features, including the three alkaline lakes, parts of the rift escarpment, and a range of volcanic features and associated geothermal manifestations (geysers, fumeroles and hot springs).

 Extraordinary soda lake ecosystem processes and trophic dynamics: The three lakes are generally shallow, alkaline lakes with relatively small catchments and no surface outlets.
 Straddling the equator at altitudes of around 1,500m they are subject to high rates of evaporation and marked fluctuations in water levels.
 The alkaline lake waters support a prolific growth of green algae (Spirulina platensis), the main food of the itinerant Rift Valley population of lesser flamingos.
 The alkaline Rift Valley lakes are among the world’s most productive ecosystems and, although these harsh environments are relatively species-poor, they feed extraordinary numbers of birds.
 They provide important insights into our understanding of trophic dynamics and ecosystem processes.

-Exceptionally diverse bird fauna, including rare and endangered species: All three lakes are internationally recognized as Important Bird Areas and listed as Ramsar Sites, on account of the numbers and diversity of birds, including many rare and endangered species.
+Exceptionally diverse bird fauna, including rare and endangered species: All three lakes within the Kenya Lake System in the Great Rift Valley are internationally recognized as Important Bird Areas and listed as Ramsar Sites, on account of the numbers and diversity of birds, including many rare and endangered species.
 Records indicate as many as 480 bird species at Lake Nakuru, 450 species at Lake Elmenteita and 370 species at Lake Bogoria.
 These include 13 globally-threatened and 8 regionally-threatened species.
 Lake Elmenteita supports the region’s main breeding colony of Great White Pelicans (8,000 pairs) and there are globally important populations of Black-necked Grebe, African Spoonbill, Avocet, Little Grebe, Yellow-billed Stork, Black-winged Stilt, Grey-headed Gull and Gull-billed Tern.

 World’s largest congregations of lesser flamingos: Congregations of more than 1.5 million Lesser Flamingos have been counted at Lakes Nakuru and Bogoria, as they move between the ten ‘Flamingo Lakes’ of East Africa.
 Such congregations are globally unique and constitute one of the world’s most spectacular wildlife phenomena.